Adaptive Ranking Based Constraint Handling for Explicitly Constrained Black-Box Optimization: ARCH

-In this section, we propose an explicit constraint handling method based on adaptive ranking, called ARCH.
-ARCH transforms the constrained optimization problem into an unconstrained problem similarly to AP-BCH.
-While the unconstrained CMA-ES ranks the candidate solutions based on their $f$-value, ARCH ranks the candidate solutions based on the total ranking, defined below.
-The proposed algorithm is designed to exhibit the invariance properties listed in Section~\ref{sec:guideline} and it does not require the objective function to be well-defined in the infeasible domain.
+We propose an explicit constraint-handling method based on adaptive ranking, known as ARCH.
+ARCH virtually transforms the constrained optimization problem into an unconstrained problem by defining an adaptive loss function $L$.
+The loss $L$ is defined by the weighted sum of the rankings of the objective and constraint violations, denoted as $L = \RT$ below.
+The proposed algorithm is designed to exhibit the invariance properties listed in \Cref{sec:guideline}, and it does not require the objective function to be well defined in the infeasible domain.